-The financial performance of iEnergizer in 2016 reflects the outcome of efforts related to consolidation of operations, managing of costs effectively and optimum utilization of resources through use of technology which resulted in an overall profit growth of more than 100%.
-Our focused strategy on differentiated services has been designed to ensure long-term value creation for our shareholders.
+The strong financial performance of iEnergizer in 2017 reflects the outcome of adding several new customers across all verticals, together with continued maintenance of existing key customer relationships, and active monitoring of costs, which resulted in an overall profit (PBT) growth of around 10%.
+Our strategy, focused on offering differentiated services, has been designed to ensure long-term value creation for our shareholders.

-The underlying businesses in all of our three divisions have performed exceptionally well.
-The RTP (Real Time Processing) division posted revenue growth of over 16.5%, outperforming our own expectations as key clients continued to increase workload volumes throughout the year.
-The BOS (Back Office Services) division continued to deliver seamlessly, with top line growth of 9%.
-Revenue from the Content Services division is down by 7.2%, but this is primarily a function of the strategic refocus of the division to sustainable, long-term, recurring, profitable contracts.
-The result of the same can be seen in the group PBT margins which improved considerably to 16.5% (-2.8% in 2015) due to consolidation of operations and effective cost and resource restructuring efforts carried out by the management team in 2015.
-The operating profits in Content division grew to \$12.4m, which is a significant turnaround from the operating loss of \$2.3m in 2015.
+The underlying businesses in all of our three divisions have performed well.
+The RTP (Real Time Processing) division posted revenue growth of over 19.1%, outperforming expectations as key clients continued to increase workload volumes throughout the year.
+The BOS division continued to deliver seamlessly, with top line growth of 6.8%.
+The Content Services division revenue has been stable with the operating profits maintained at \$12.2m (\$12.4m in 2016).

-The management team now operates with simplified reporting structures and streamlined management positions.
-Investments in technology, identification of significant opportunities in complimentary processes and diversification into new verticals (e.g. healthcare and content writing) has put us on a profitable growth path which is expected to continue with the leaner and more effective management structure in place.
+Following our review, the management team now operates with more simplified reporting structures and streamlined management positions.
+Investments in technology, identification of significant opportunities in complementary processes and diversification into new product lines (Author Marketing Services, Conference & Abstract Management Services etc.) have put us on a profitable growth path, which is expected to continue in coming years.